mirontoli/tolle-rasp/python_scripts/tollediscordbot001/README.md

 ## Deploying to Azure

-I suggest you to follow you this guide to prepare you Azure environment and Github repo and set up a container app and a workflow in Github Actions.
+I suggest you to follow this guide to prepare you Azure environment and Github repo and set up a container app and a workflow in Github Actions:

 * [Quickstart: Build and deploy your container app from a repository in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/quickstart-code-to-cloud?tabs=bash%2Ccsharp&pivots=github-build#prepare-the-github-repository)